marinusklaassen/SCM_caACLib/README.md

 **Computer Aided Algorithmic Composition Library 0.42**

-This library I am currently developing contains various SuperCollider classes and UGens extensions to perform algorithmic compostion and digital sound synthesis within concepts and approaches towards flexible models and user interfaces.
+A library with various SuperCollider classes and UGens extensions to perform algorithmic composition and digital sound synthesis, according to concepts and approaches towards flexible models and user interfaces.
-An important aspect is the development of a flexible UI frontend that I am programming with the SuperCollider language, to work with patterns and tactile controllers, such as the Lemur app, in a model-view-controller paradigm, to have a bi-directional control between SuperCollider and the Lemur applications to perform realtime CAAC and digital sound synthesis.
+The most important aspect is the development of a flexible UI frontend progammed in SuperCollider, that works with patterns and tactile controllers, such as the Lemur app, in a model-view-controller paradigm, in order to achieve bi-directional control between SuperCollider and the Lemur applications, and furthermore to perform realtime CAAC and digital sound synthesis.

-**Content:**
+**Contents:**

 - Various GUI elements
 - Various (demand) UGens